+We offer an open door policy where you are usually able to see a member of staff for a catch up or quick chat with very little notice.
 We try to deal with most concerns/ issues quickly and efficiently.
-Any formal complaints can be made in writing to the head teacher of the Chair of Governors following the complaintsprocedure which is available on the school website.
+Any formal complaints can be made in writing to the head teacher of the Chair of Governors following the complaints procedure which is available on the school website.